caindy/caindy.github.io/_drafts/hyperobjects-arch-style.md

 time are hard; we want to make them easy by simplifying and rigorously controlling how they are handled.

+### Fractal Design

+> organizations which design systems ... are constrained to produce designs
+> which are copies of the communication structures of these organizations
+> - Conway's Law

+The design of software systems appears fractal.
+At the macro level, we talk about Agile organizations for express purpose of enabling agility in our projects.
+We want to make incremental progress on all fronts, an aim that is stymied by traditional command and control organization.
+Amazon and Netflix have proven the effectiveness SOA as an organizing principle and latter day so-called microservices practitioners are ostensibly exploring the limits of this approach.

+At the micro-level, principles like layering, acting on local knowledge, and encapsulation shape our concrete implementations of everything from UIs to data stores.

+With Hyperobjects we try to define an architectural style that can serve as an organizing principle for the enterprise.

 Defining the Constraints of the Hyperobjects Style
 ==================================================